 As we mentioned earlier, Companies House has an option to prepare and file company accounts for a micro entity.
 By Companies House definition, micro-entities are very small companies.
 If your company is a micro-entity (UK), you can:

 - Prepare simpler accounts for your ltd company that meet statutory minimum requirements.

 - Send only your balance sheet with less information to Companies House.

 - Benefit from the same exemptions available to small companies.

 You can find a micro-entity accounts template here.
 This page contains sample accounts and an example of a micro-entity Balance Sheet template.

-Whether you have a small company (UK) or a micro-entity, your business will still have to file the full set of accounts with HMRC, when it does its annual accounts filing.
-In addition, when we look at how to file micro-entity accounts, your accountant can do this or you can do this online via specialist software or your HMRC Business Tax account.
+Whether you have a small company (UK) or a micro-entity, your business must file the full set of accounts with HMRC, when it does its annual accounts filing.
+In addition, when we look at how to file micro-entity accounts, your accountant can do this, or you can do it online via specialist software or your HMRC Business Tax account.